raid-guild/gaianet-rag-api-pipeline/README.md

 ### 3. Setup the Pipeline Configuration

 Run the following command to start the pipeline setup wizard.
-You can use the default configuration settings or customize it for your specific needs.
+You can use the default configuration settings or customize it for your specific needs:
-Check the [CLI Reference](docs/pages/cli/reference.mdx) page for more details:

 ```bash
 rag-api-pipeline setup
 ```

+Check the [Setup CLI Reference](docs/pages/cli/setup.mdx) page for more details.

 ## RAG API pipeline Demo